Portugal

 Guimarães

 You’re spoilt for choice when it comes to historic cities in Portugal, but Guimarães is one of the finest.
-The first Portuguese king, Alfonso Henriques, was born here and many consider the city to be the birthplace of Portugal itself.
-And it’s a hometown to be proud of.
-The monuments, museums and medieval architecture might be the main draw for tourists, but Guimarães is also a former European Capital of Culture (2012) and a bustling student city, which adds a vibrant edge to its heritage appeal.
-To gaze over Guimarães from above, take the cable car to the summit of Serra da Penha; a wooded mountaintop overlooking the city, where the Sanctuary of Penha also stands in all its Art Deco glory.
+The first Portuguese king, Alfonso Henriques, was born here, and many consider the city to be the birthplace of Portugal itself.
+The monuments, museums and medieval architecture might be the main draw for tourists, but Guimarães is also a former European Capital of Culture and a bustling student city, which adds a vibrant edge to its heritage appeal.
+To gaze over Guimarães from above, take the cable car to the summit of Serra da Penha.
+This wooded mountaintop provides a fantastic view over the city, and is home to the Sanctuary of Penha – a religious sanctuary dripping in Art Deco glory.

 5